marsortino/JASSIE/readme.md

 ## Introduction

+JASSIE is a python module built based on python library [agnpy](https://agnpy.readthedocs.io/en/latest/index.html).
+The tool is still in *beta* version.

 This tool computes the Spectral Energy Distribution that a FLASH simulated AGN Jet would generate.
 It allows a certain degree of customability, providing the user the possibility to decide:
 * the distance;